 Entry Requirements for Georgia

-Though Georgia is not an official member of the European Union, it still maintains strong political ties with the organization, and offers very convenient travel to its citizens.
-Holders of an EU identification card do not need a passport to enter Georgia.
+Though Georgia is not an official member of the European Union, it still maintains strong political ties with the organization and offers very convenient travel to its citizens.
+Holders of an EU identification card don’t need a passport to enter Georgia.

-Citizens of most other Western nations not from the EU need only a passport to commence backpacking around Georgia visa-free for up to a year.
-Visas come either in the form of a stamp at customs or an e-Visa, which you can acquire here.
+Citizens of most other Western nations not from the EU need only a passport to start backpacking around Georgia visa-free for up to a year.
+Visas come either in the form of a stamp at customs or an e-Visa.

 A large number of countries do require visas to gain entry to Georgia.
-For most of these countries, an e-Visa is sufficient, but a select few will have to visit the Georgian embassy to obtain a visa.
-For more information regarding visa restrictions, you can visit the website of the consulate here.
+For most of these countries, an e-Visa is sufficient, but a select few will have to visit the Georgian embassy to get a visa.

 Hitchhiking in Georgia